• Skip to primary navigation

 4. Continue to knead for about 10 - 15 minutes until it becomes a silky, soft ball.

-5. Grease a large bowl and place the dough in it and cover with plastic wrap.
-Leave it in a warm, dry place for an hour, until its doubled in size. steps to making dough for donuts
+5. Place the dough in a greased bowl and cover with plastic wrap.
+Leave it in a warm, dry place for an hour, until its doubled in size.steps to making dough for donuts

-6. Roll out the dough until it is ½-inch thick and cut out rounds that are about 3-inches wide.
+6. Roll out the dough on a floured work surface until it is ½-inch thick and cut out rounds that are about 3-inches wide using a biscuit cutter.
 Set the rounds on a parchment-lined baking sheet and cover with plastic wrap.
 Leave in a warm area for another 30 minutes.

-7. Preheat your oil to 350F and then add in the doughnuts 1 - 2 at a time, frying for 2 -3 minutes on each side.
+7. Preheat your oil to 350F over medium-high heat and then add in the doughnuts 1 - 2 at a time, frying for 2 -3 minutes on each side until they are golden brown.

-8. Quickly drain the doughnuts on a paper towel-lined wire rack before tossing in granulated sugar.
+8. Quickly remove the donuts with a slotted spoon drain the doughnuts of excess oil on a paper towel-lined wire rack before tossing in granulated sugar.

-9. Fill your piping bag with jam and poke a hole in the side of your doughnuts and fill.
+9. Fill your pastry bag with jam and poke a hole in the side of your doughnuts and fill.

 dough formed and proofing before frying